ttaieba/Ikea-travels-guide/README.md

-# Website itro "Ikea travels guide"
+# Website is about "Ikea travels guide"
  This website  property is all about " Ikea travels guide"

 This project was bootstrapped with [Create React App] use its won database as mongodb

-#

 In the project directory, you can run:

-# Live link " browse it"
+#  Visit the live link"

 you can browse it by click here.\
 Open [hhttps://ikea-project-d939c.web.app](https://ikea-project-d939c.web.app) to view it in the browser.